ektasamova05/Skill-Sphere/README.md

-# 🎯 Black and White – Career Coaching App
+# 🎯 Black and White - Skill Sphere App

 **Black and White** is a multi-feature, intelligent career coaching web app built using **Streamlit** and powered by **Microsoft Azure AI services**.
 It helps students and early professionals bridge the gap between their academic profile and real-world job market expectations.
 The name reflects the clarity the app aims to provide—clear guidance with no grey areas.